'Modi hai to mumkin hai', says Pompeo in major policy speech ahead of India visit

 "These are solid achievements, but we want to do much more.
 We clearly have overlapping interests in defence, energy, and space," said the top American diplomat.

 Pompeo said the first batch of India's Apache helicopters are coming off Boeing's production line in Arizona.
-Lockheed Martins F-21 and Boeing's F/A-18 are state-of-the-art fighters that could give India the capabilities it needs to become a full-fledged security provider in the strategic Indo-Pacific region.
+Lockheed Martin's F-21s and Boeing's F/A-18s are state-of-the-art fighters that could give India the capabilities it needs to become a full-fledged security provider in the Indo-Pacific region.

 On space, NASA is already working with the Indian Space Research Organisation on the world's most advanced earth-observation satellite and India's second lunar mission.